reeshub/pc-sprint/README.md

 ## PC-SPRINT v2 by ctrl-alt-rees

-The above is all well and good, of course, but with the potential for DMA-related problems I decided that it would be easy enough to improve the design.
-In v2, the PC-SPRINT will seamlessly switch back to the stock clock speed whenever there is DMA activity, eliminating the possibility of lockups and other issues when this occurs.
+The above is all well and good, of course, but with the potential for DMA-related problems I decided that it would be worth attempting to improve the design.
+If nothing else, it will be a fun project and an opportunity to teach myself some things about KiCAD, PCB fabrication and early PCs.

-I hasten to point out that this hasn't proven to be an issue in my limited testing so far, but of course it's better to be safe than sorry.
+With all that in mind, the PC-SPRINT v2 will aim to seamlessly switch back to the stock clock speed whenever there is DMA activity, eliminating the possibility of lockups and other issues when this occurs.
+I hasten to point out that this hasn't proven to be an issue in my limited testing so far, but of course it's better to be safe than sorry and alleviate some concerns with the design.

 ![3D Render of PC-SPRINT v2](PC-SPRINT%20v2/render.png)